Jump to accessibility statement Skip to content

 The university experience also enables professional development.
 Networking opportunities, placement years, and career-related events allow you to connect with industry professionals, gain hands-on experience, and solidify your career path.

-University is also a great way to help you grow as an individual, providing opportunities for independence, making new friends and finding yourself.
-Joining a club or society, or sports team through Team Sunderland can be a great way to have fun, and looks great on your CV, particularly if you start your own!
+University is also a great way to help you grow as an individual, providing opportunities for independence, making new friends, and finding yourself.
+Joining a club or society, or sports team through Team Sunderland, can be a great way to have fun and looks great on your CV.

 How much does it cost to go to university in the UK?

-Tuition fees for full-time students in 2024/2025 are £9,250 per year for undergraduate degrees and top-up degrees.
-For international students, this is slightly more at £16,000 per year.
+Tuition fees for full-time students in 2025/26 are typically £9,535 per year for undergraduate degrees and top-up degrees.
+For international students, this is slightly more at £16,500 per year.
 Find out more information about tuition fees

 Additionally, universities and colleges will offer further financial support to their students.
 Sunderland has a range of scholarships and bursaries to support you during your time at university.